 Letting the seller know how much you love the house: bad strategy.

 “We lose all of our leverage,” says Wiley.

-On the seller’s side of things, dodging thousands of dollars in attorney’s fees might sound appealing—until you miss a detail in the final contract, which can cost thousands.
+On the seller’s side of things, dodging thousands of dollars in agent’s fees might sound appealing—until you miss a detail in the final contract, which can cost thousands.

 A seller’s contribution is the cost the seller pays as a way to help cover financing costs that usually burden the buyer, such as title insurance, appraisal fees and inspection fees.

-Once a buyer has someone in their legal corner, it is time to get a broker involved financially.
+Once a buyer has someone in their corner, it is time to get a broker involved.

 When it comes to taking out loans, specifically jumbo loans, the key is personalization, experts say.